cylenia-xd/nixos/readme.md

-# nixos
+# NixOS
-my nixos configuration, can not be used without heavy modification!
+My NixOS configuration, can not be used without heavy modification!
+Feel free to use this for inspiration, although I probably don't use all the *best* practices.